 Sinusoidal Stepper Motor Control with current feedback

-The Visual Solutions Technical Services group has created VisSim diagrams to drive the TI Stepper Motor Control Kit based on the F28035 Piccolo low-cost controlCARD.
+The Altair Technical Services group has created the diagrams to drive the TI Stepper Motor Control Kit based on the F28035 Piccolo low-cost controlCARD.
 The controller modulates the 4 half H-bridges on the DRV8421 to drive the 4 phases of the stepper motor.
-Current sensors for each phase are used provide a sinusoidal current drive.
-PID control is used to modulate the 4 PWM outputs to each half H-bridge The diagram was assembled using standard VisSim/Embedded Controls Developer (VisSim/ECD) blocks such as configurable PWM blocks wired to pre-built subsystems like PID, ramp and ramp controller, ADC inputs, GPIOs and logic to control the operating mode of the inverter (open-loop ramp vs closed-loop sinusoidal).
-The closed loop current mode give more torque per pole commutation and allows for higher speed operation.
+Current sensors for each phase are used to provide a sinusoidal current drive.
+PID control is used to modulate the 4 PWM outputs to each half H-bridge The diagram was assembled using standard VisSim Embedded blocks such as configurable PWM blocks wired to pre-built subsystems like PIDs, ramp and ramp controllers, ADC inputs, GPIOs, and logic to control the operating mode of the inverter (open-loop ramp vs closed-loop sinusoidal).
+The closed-loop current mode gives more torque per pole commutation and allows for higher speed operation.
 Interactive inputs allow user control of speed and motor phase from the PC.
-Interactive vector outputs plot signals acquired on the target at the 10 kHz on-chip sample rate and plot in digital scopes on the PC.
-This high level interface allows rapid debugging at high level.
-In this way the designer can focus on the high level motor control issues and not on problems due to C syntax, compiler flags and missing libraries.
+Interactive vector outputs plot signals acquired on the target at the 10kHz on-chip sample rate and plot in digital scopes on the PC.
+This high-level interface allows rapid debugging at a high level.
+In this way, the designer can focus on the high-level motor control issues and not on problems due to C syntax, compiler flags, and missing libraries.

 Simple Creation of Low-Speed Background Task